franktakes/teexgraph/README.md

 ## Usage and Installation

-* Install using "make" and then run the executable "tyxgraph".
+* Install using "make" and then run the executable "teexgraph".
 * The library supports networks with up to INT_MAX (2 billion) nodes and as many edges as the memory of your machine can hold.
 * Friendly input files are expected; although comments (lines that do not start with a character in [0-9]) at the beginning of an edge file are allowed.
     After the first line with a pair of integers representing an edge, only pairs of integers are expected.